Finding Moments of Sanctuary in a Busy World

 In a world that often values productivity, speed and constant availability, slowing down can feel unfamiliar and difficult.
 Yet our minds and bodies were not designed to remain in states of stimulation and drive all the time.
 We need moments of pause.
 Times when we can stop, breathe, decompress and reconnect with ourselves again.

-Slowing down is not always simply about doing relaxing activities.
-Often, it involves a deeper shift in attention, pace and nervous-system state — slowing down both our external environment and our inner world.
+Slowing down involves a deeper shift in attention, pace and nervous-system state, and often requires slowing down both our external environment and our inner world.

-Slowing down our inner world may look like grounding, becoming more present and giving ourselves the chance to exhale (see my blog posts on grounding part 1 and part 2 to find out more).
-Here, we create moments of refuge from the busyness of life, reconnecting with stillness, quiet and attentiveness to ourselves.
+Slowing down our inner world may look like grounding, becoming more calm and present and giving ourselves the chance to exhale (see my blog posts on grounding part 1 and part 2 for strategies on how to do this).
+Here, we create moments where we can escape the busyness of life, reconnecting with stillness and quiet, and being present to ourselves and life around us.

-Here are some ways we might begin creating moments of sanctuary:
+Here are some ways we might begin creating sanctuary:

 putting your phone away for a while